We are pleased to announce that Chyawanprash will be available to order again on May 29th :)

 Combinations: For added detoxification and rejuvenating effects combine with Triphala tablets.

-Amla fruit (Emblica officinalis), Rock sugar, Honey, Cardamom (Elettaria cardamomum), Pippali (Piper longum), Cinnamon (Cinnamomum zeylanicum), Vamsalochan (Bambusa arundinaceae), Tejapatra (Abies webbiana), Nagakeshar (Messua ferrea), Bilva (Aegle Marmelos), Agnimantha (Clerodendron phlomides), Syonaka (Oroxylum indicum), Patala (Stereospermum suaveolens), Gambhari (Gmelina arborea), Mudga parni (Phaseolus tribolus), Mashaparni (Teramnus labialis), Prishniparni (Uraria picta), Shalaparni (Desmodium gangeticum), Gokshura (Tribulus terestris), Brihat (Solanum indicum), Bala (Sida cordifolia), Kantakari (Solanum xanthophylum), Draksha (Vitis vinifera), Haritaki (Terminalia Chebula), Guduchi (Tinospora cordifolia), Shati (Hedychium spicatum), Musta (Cyperus rotundus), Punarnava (Boerhaavia diffusa), Vidari (Pueraria tuberosa), Vasa (Adhatoda vasica)
+Amla fruit (Emblica officinalis), Rock sugar, Cardamom (Elettaria cardamomum), Pippali (Piper longum), Cinnamon (Cinnamomum zeylanicum), Vamsalochan (Bambusa arundinaceae), Tejapatra (Abies webbiana), Nagakeshar (Messua ferrea), Bilva (Aegle Marmelos), Agnimantha (Clerodendron phlomides), Syonaka (Oroxylum indicum), Patala (Stereospermum suaveolens), Gambhari (Gmelina arborea), Mudga parni (Phaseolus tribolus), Mashaparni (Teramnus labialis), Prishniparni (Uraria picta), Shalaparni (Desmodium gangeticum), Gokshura (Tribulus terestris), Brihat (Solanum indicum), Bala (Sida cordifolia), Kantakari (Solanum xanthophylum), Draksha (Vitis vinifera), Haritaki (Terminalia Chebula), Guduchi (Tinospora cordifolia), Shati (Hedychium spicatum), Musta (Cyperus rotundus), Punarnava (Boerhaavia diffusa), Vidari (Pueraria tuberosa), Vasa (Adhatoda vasica)

 1-2 teaspoons of Chyawanprash twice a day.
 Chyawanprash can be taken on its own or mixed in with a cup of warm almond or rice milk.